usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Vendor Evaluation.md

 **Instructions to Facilitators**:
 * Form teams of 4–5.
 * Assign or allow teams to select a recent (within 2–3 years) digital service project to analyze.
-* Encourage outreach to a real digital service company or agency partner for stakeholder interviews.
-* Require each team to conduct at least 2–3 simulated or real stakeholder interviews.
+* Require each team to conduct 2 simulated stakeholder interviews (via AI tools, facilitator-provided scenarios, or role-play).
 * Provide excerpts or summaries of the [USDS Discovery Sprint Guide](https://sprint.usds.gov/).

 **Team Deliverables**: